avila196/dl-for-armors/README.md

 **EXIT:** This allows the user to correctly exit the simulation in progress.
 This option does consider any kind of persistence of the state of the simulation, all the results are removed from memory unless the user manually store the figures and plots.

+##### Multiple composites
-* Multiple composites: Rather than just simulating one single composite and analyzing it in depth, the designer should be able to compare the behavior for multiple composites as another tool for the design, in this case the ability to choose the composite with best mechanical behavior.
+Rather than just simulating one single composite and analyzing it in depth, the designer should be able to compare the behavior for multiple composites as another tool for the design, in this case the ability to choose the composite with best mechanical behavior.

 #### Input file format
 The code developed is intended to be decoupled in terms of the model, the controller and the input files/configurations of the composites.
 As shown before, both model and controllers are independent from each other and they perform the specific tasks needed on each entity.
 Now, regarding the input configurations, and making the input the most user-friendly (avoiding unnecessary duplicate inputs for different simulations), a text format was defined, and a sample format is presented in *models/data*.
 Inside the file, any line that starts with the character <#> is considered as a comment and the code will not parse it as part of the input.
 The format is composed mainly by three sections: